sregger/ProofOfPossessionCookieInfo/README.md

 then create a Windows `.exe` with

-> pkg index.js --t node16-win-x64
+> pkg proof.js --t win-x64

-which will create an `index.exe` file.
+which will create an `proof.exe` file.

 ## Resources